hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## REPEAT_TIME

 The number of minutes the ChainSubscriber should wait between requests to the CW app to retrieve the chains it should be listening to.
-It is currently set to `10` (minutes) which means every 10 minutes the ChainSubscriber will query the CW App and retrieve all chains that have `has_chain_events_listener` set to True in the `Chains` model.
+It is currently set to `10`, meaning every 10 minutes the ChainSubscriber will query the CW App and retrieve all chains that have `has_chain_events_listener` set to True in the `Chains` model.

 ## ROLLBAR_ENV